– Resorts such as Park City Mountain

 - A Ski @ 3 season pass

 to ski the Sunnyside Lift at Alta from 3-4:30 pm is a fantastic way to save.
-Single lift tickets for Ski at 3 are $15 per person (child or adult) and a season pass for Ski at 3 is $49 (online only).
+Pick up a four day punch pass or a "gold card" for the season and take advantage of late afternoon turns on Alta's premiere beginner/intermediate terrain.
 Lots of locals take advantage of the deal, but it's also a great way to go if you would like a few light days on your schedule.A season pass can help you save

 – Why ski one mountain?
 Passes such as the Mountain Collective